tboerger/desktop/README.md

 # desktop

-This project defines my declarative configuration for macOS.
-It is based on [nix](https://nixos.org/learn.html) and [nix-darwin](https://github.com/LnL7/nix-darwin), it should be self-contained including a bootstrap script.
+This project defines my declarative configuration for macOS, NixOS and potentially even other environments in the future.
+It is based on [nix](https://nixos.org/learn.html) and [nix-darwin](https://github.com/LnL7/nix-darwin), it is self-containing including a bootstrap script.

 ## Bootstrap